joveteo/analystBot/README.md

 # analystBot

-A Python bot for fetching end-of-day OHLC prices, storing them, and calculating 'buy the dip' and 'sell the rip' signals.
-Integrates with Telegram for notifications.
+A Python script that calculates if a stock is overvalued or undervalued based on the past 22 days of OHLC price.
+Larry William VixFix calculation was adopted to achieve this value, which I learnt from useThinkScript.
+The source for this calculation can be found at https://www.ireallytrade.com/newsletters/VIXFix.pdf

 ## Features
-- Fetches OHLC data using Yahoo Finance
+- Fetches OHLC data using Polygon.io
-- Stores data in SQLite databases
+- Stores data in a SQLite database for easy and fast retrieval
-- Implements 'buy the dip' and 'sell the rip' strategies
-- Sends alerts via Telegram
+- Compiles values within specified parameters and sends alerts daily via Telegram (using crontab)
-- Separate scripts for live and test environments
+- Curated the watchlist with the top 2 to 3 companies of each industry in the US market

 ## Setup

+1. **Ensure SQLite is installed**
-1. **Clone the repository**
+2. **Clone the repository**
-2. **Create and activate a virtual environment:**
+3. **Create and activate a virtual environment:**
    ```
    python -m venv venv
    # On Windows: